GrayHoang/geoscape/README.md

 - `npm run dev` to open in your browser

 # TODO
+- (Optimization) Re-use a single Float32Array as buffer when generating instead of allocating new ones for every chunk
 - (If time permits) (Consistency) Seeded RNG
 - (If time permits) (Optimization) Hierarchical heightmap tracing